Iron-Stag-Games/Lync/README.md

 - No compilation of Lync necessary - edit and go!

 ### Cons
+- Currently unable to use Terrain in an offline RBXL build.
 - Currently unable to convert RBXL to a Lync project.
 - Lack of documentation.